Skip to content

 service-policy output WAN-OUT

-• Voice gets low-latency priority treatment during congestion.
+• VOICE enters a low-latency priority queue during congestion.

-Policing enforces a rate by dropping or remarking excess traffic.
-Shaping buffers traffic to smooth it toward a rate.
-Policing is harsher.
-Shaping is usually better when you are sending into a slower provider circuit.
+Policing and shaping are different tools.
+Policing drops or remarks excess traffic.
+Shaping buffers traffic toward a rate.
+Shape when you send into a slower provider circuit.

 policy-map INTERNET-IN